-Patients aware of the symptoms associated with renal detachment often avoid complications by seeking prompt evaluation and treatment when symptoms occur (Robin et al., GeneReviews.
-2011; ncbi.nlm.nih.gov/books/NBK1302).
-Knowledge of this disease would also allow patients to undergo laser photocoagulation which has been proven to be significantly effective in helping to prevent retinal detachment in many patients (Leiba et al., Eye.
-1996; 10: 701-708).
+Patients aware of the symptoms associated with retinal detachment often avoid complications by seeking prompt evaluation and treatment when symptoms occur (Robin et al. GeneReviews.
+2018; ncbi.nlm.nih.gov/books/NBK1302).
+Knowledge of this disease would also allow appropriate patients to undergo laser photocoagulation which has been shown to be effective in helping to prevent retinal detachment (Leiba et al. 1996.
+PubMed ID: 9091366).

 Mitral Valve Prolapse Therapy

-Because of the severity associated with the symptoms of Stickler Syndrome, if concerns of Robin sequence and airway involvement are suspected, having a birth plan that gives immediate access to tertiary specialists and neonatal care has been beneficial in managing symptoms and providing a better quality of life (Robin et al., GeneReviews.
-2011; ncbi.nlm.nih.gov/books/NBK1302).
+Because newborns with Stickler syndrome may have Robin sequence and airway involvement, having a birth plan that gives immediate access to tertiary specialists and neonatal care has been beneficial in managing symptoms and providing a better quality of life (Robin et al. GeneReviews.
+2018; ncbi.nlm.nih.gov/books/NBK1302).

-For more information on COL11A2/COL2A1 testing, please see our full Test Description.
+For more information on Stickler syndrome testing, please see our full Test Description.

 This article is a summary of information that has been reported in the biomedical research literature.
 It is not medical advice for patients.
 All disease treatments should be under the direction of a qualified healthcare provider.